liam-goodchild/app-cvengine/README.md

 ## CVEngine – Git-Controlled Online CV

-This is a lightweight solution for hosting an online CV using Azure Static Web Apps, Azure Functions, and CosmosDB.
+This is a lightweight solution for hosting an online CV using Azure Static Web Apps, Azure-managed Functions, and CosmosDB.

 I built this because I wanted a simple, version-controlled way to keep my CV online without relying on third-party builders or manual uploads.
 Everything is deployed automatically from Git, making it easy to update and maintain.